viant/mcp/docs/authentication.md

 ## Securing the MCP Server

-Use `server.WithAuthConfig` when creating your MCP server to enable OAuth2 protection.
+Use `server.WithAuthPolicy` when creating your MCP server to enable OAuth2 protection.

 #### OAuth2 RoundTripper Options